eghuang/eghuang.github.io/_pages/about.md

   - /about.html
 ---

-Edward serves as the current appointed UC Student Advisor, a nonvoting member position on the Board of Regents of the University of California.
-He represents over 250,000 students and many additional stakeholders of the University as the sole undergraduate on the Board.
+I am a new graduate in applied mathematics from the University of California, Berkeley.

-Previously, he worked as a researcher in the fields of ecology, biophysics, computer science, and mathematics.
-Most recently, he worked on Turing machine theory and Kolmogorov complexity as an NSF REU research fellow at the Santa Fe Institute.
-He frequently collaborates with the NASA-funded Sachs research group in the Department of Mathematics and with EvoLab in the Department of Environmental Science at UC Berkeley.
+I most recently served as the UC Student Advisor, a nonvoting member of the Regents of the University of California.
+During my term, I represented over 250,000 students and additional stakeholders of the University as the sole undergraduate on the Board.

-As a senior undergraduate student at UC Berkeley, Edward studies applied mathematics with a concentration in computer science.
-His completed coursework and work experience has covered algorithms, deep learning, data science, project management, and technical writing.
-He will be seeking full-time positions in quantitative research after graduating May 2019.
+Since 2017, I've worked on radiation biology with the Sachs research group at UC Berkeley.
+During the 2018 - 2019 academic year, I collaborated with NASA Ames on a deep learning project for satellite imagery.
+In summer 2018, I worked on Turing machine theory and Kolmogorov complexity as an REU at the Santa Fe Institute.
+From 2015 to 2017, I worked on evolutionary ecology with with EvoLab in the Department of ESPM at UC Berkeley.

-Outside of academics, he is a brand ambassador for the outdoor company Klättermusen.
-He was formerly a member of the Cal Boxing Team and the Vice President of the Cal Hiking and Outdoor Society.
+Outside of academics, I was formerly the Acting President of the Cal Hiking and Outdoor Society, a member of Cal Boxing, and a brand ambassador for the outdoor company Klättermusen.